Showing posts with label Nintendo Switch. Show all posts

 The system was mostly standard VN stuff and each love interest had only two endings

-a good end and bad ending which can be heartbreaking, i'm glad they made
+a good end and a bad ending which can be heartbreaking, i'm glad they made

-the endings count so its quality over quantity.
+the endings count so its quality over quantity, the good end was pretty satisfying.

-However there was was a minigame but you only have to press a few buttons in order.
+However there was a minigame but you only have to press a few buttons in order.

 This kind of interactive game play wasn't that complicated.
 At first I thought